openpracticelibrary/openpracticelibrary/migrate/src/pages/practice/candy-or-swag.md

 difficulty: easy
 participants:
   - The Team
+templateKey: practice-page
 ---
 ## What is it?

 The "Candy or Swag?" practice uses a game environment to reinforce critical [open organization values like collaboration and transparency](https://opensource.com/open-organization/resources/open-org-definition).
 The goal is to demonstrate how that, even in the simplest group scenarios, outcomes improve for everyone when members of self-organizing teams collaborate and hold each other accountable for results.

 ## Why use it?